 Sculling Policies overview

-All users of UVRF sculling equipment should follow the UVRF Sculling policies.
-Details on these policies are provided on this and related pages.
+All users of UVRF sculling equipment should follow the UVRF Sculling policies (updated summer 2024).
+Details on these policies are provided on this page and related pages.
 For youth rowers additional policies exist – see here for a description of these policies.

 Detail is provided in several sections: